 Many other representatives craftier than I also make gift baskets to sell for an extra cost.
 They often include a set, such as a scent collection from the Skin So Soft line, or a combination of curated products, like lipstick, blush, eyeliner and a coordinating nail polish.

 I'm not the tech-savviest Avon dude on the block, but social media can be a gold mine for Representatives willing and able to put in the extra time and effort.
 You can easily add a link to your eStore and promote special items and sales on your Facebook page.
 However, you may want to consider getting a separate Facebook page for your Avon business so your friends and family don't get overwhelmed.

-8. Carry Brochures, Products, and Samples Always
+8. Carry Brochures, Products, and Sampes Always

 If your budget allows, always try to keep full-size products in your home - or better yet in your car - for a quick sale.
 Popular products such as eyeliner, hand cream, and Skin So Soft bath oil are impulse buys that customers never regret.